ssk12o/sop-site/regulamin-sop1-en.md

 ### Introductory test
   - Test verifying the lecture information and the preparation materials from the website.
 Each entry test includes material from the all preceding lectures and the all preceding laboratories as well as the current laboratory topic.
   - Multiple-choice questions (any number of answers greater than 0 can be correct), solved on the LeOn platform.
-  - The entrance test consists of 4 questions, for each question you can get a score from the range [0, 2] points.
-In total, for the entire test, a maximum is 8 points.
+  - The entrance test consists of 4 questions, for each question student can get a score from the range [0, 1] points.
+In total, for the entire test, a maximum is 4 points
   - The entry test is scored as follows.
 In each multiple-choice question there are *n* correct answers and *m* incorrect answers (each answer is either correct or incorrect).
-There is 2/n points for each correct answer chosen, and for each incorrect answer chosen there are -2/m points.
+There is 1/n points for each correct answer chosen, and for each incorrect answer chosen there are -1/m points.
 For each question, the sum of points resulting from the marked incorrect and correct answers is awarded, as long as the sum obtained is not negative.
 In this case, 0 points are awarded.
   - Time limit for the test is 8 minutes.

 ### Programming task

-   - 0 to 16 points to get for each topic
+   - 0 to 20 points to get for each topic
    - Allotted time: 120 minutes
    - Laboratory tasks are solved using the Arch Linux system on the computers in the laboratory.
-It is not allowed to show solutions on your own computer.
+It is not allowed to show solutions on student's own computer.
    - A programming task is divided into stages.
 Amount of points for each stage in provided within the task description.
 The stages must be performed in the prescribed order.
 It is not allowed to proceed to the next stage without completing the predecessors.
    - Each stage is checked and graded during the class.
 Use of proper tools and POSIX API, correct implementation and functional correctness are graded.
-Code style is not (except Lab3).
    - After finishing each stage students send solution to the server using git version control system as described during L0.
 Submissions must obey following rules:
     - The task must be coded in *C* (not C++).
     - Submission may be sent only once one minute.